 Quick answer

-1. Check your signage.
-Every entrance needs a conspicuous sign per Texas Transportation Code §683 — stating unauthorized vehicles will be towed at owner's expense, with the tow company's name and phone number.
+- Check your signage.
+Every entrance needs a conspicuous sign per the Texas Towing and Booting Act (Occupations Code Chapter 2308) — stating unauthorized vehicles will be towed at owner's expense, with the tow company's name and phone number.

 The rest of this guide unpacks each step.